Spring flowers on a hillside with a beach and sunset in the background, on the Isle of Wight

 Osborne gives a poignant glimpse into the life of Queen Victoria – who sparked the world’s love affair with the Isle of Wight when she made it her holiday home.
 Take in the opulent state rooms with gleaming gold furniture where the Queen entertained her important guests and the exquisite banqueting hall.
 The Durbar Room, Long Corridor and Yellow Drawing Room were all used as film sets for the movie Victoria and Abdul

 Then make sure you wander the manicured gardens before exploring the Swiss Cottage children’s playhouse and their museum.
-Wander further still and you’ll come to Osborne’s private beach where you can enjoy a Minghella ice cream, made here on the island, paddle, swim, and be amused by the solemnity of Queen Victoria’s bathing machine.
+Wander further still and you’ll come to Osborne’s private beach where you can enjoy a Minghella ice cream, made here on the Island, paddle, swim, and be amused by the solemnity of Queen Victoria’s bathing machine.

 Learn to sail